microsoft/appcenter/specs/2019-04/Windows-Plan.md

 ### Diagnostics

-- Crash reporting capabilities for store and sideloaded UWP (.NET Native) and WPF (.NET Framework) apps aligned with other platforms supported in App Center.
+- Crash reporting capabilities for store and sideloaded UWP (.NET Native), WPF and WinForms (.NET Framework) apps aligned with other platforms supported in App Center.
 Find more details on App Center Diagnostics features in our [documentation](https://docs.microsoft.com/en-us/appcenter/diagnostics/features).

 > Note: this does not include handled exceptions and [custom properties](https://docs.microsoft.com/en-us/appcenter/diagnostics/features#key-value-pairs).

 ### Distribution

-- Official support for WPF applications
+- Official support for WPF and WinForms applications

 > Note: this does not include in app updates through App Center.
 ### Analytics
-- Analytics SDK for WPF (.NET Framework) apps and all of its functionalities as listed in App Center's [analytics documentation](https://docs.microsoft.com/en-us/appcenter/analytics/).
+- Analytics SDK for WPF and WinForms (.NET Framework) apps and all of its functionalities as listed in App Center's [analytics documentation](https://docs.microsoft.com/en-us/appcenter/analytics/).

 ## HockeyApp Comparison (Windows Specific)
 ### Diagnostics